nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 7. Type a command into the command prompt and press `Enter` to execute it.
 For example, typing `help` and pressing `Enter` will display a useful help message to get you started.

 ![First Time Setup](images/User-Guide-Setting-Up.png)

-*Figure 1: Sample First Time Setup Prompt*
+*Figure 1: Example of First Time Setup Prompt*

 <br/>